minya/videodlbot/README.md

    cp .env.docker.sample .env
    ```

-3. Edit the `.env` file to add your Telegram Bot Token and adjust any other settings.
+3. Edit the `.env` file to add your Telegram Bot Token, your Telegram User ID in the `ALLOWED_USERS` setting, and adjust any other settings.

 4. Run the bot:
    ```